CodeScop/Oge-Mai-Field-Guide/hunts01.md

 - **Requirements:** Deliver 2 Gobkey Trinkets, 2 Dandeleon Flowers, and 2 Essence; defeat 5 Gobkey, 5 Dandeleon, and 5 Maikile
 - **Rewards:** 10 Hunter Tokens and House Item: Hunt Shield Ornament https://4thewords.com/public/hideouts/hideout&#95;element&#95;322&#95;30102/variant&#95;icon&#95;1197&#95;737.png
 - **Recommendations:**  Hey, first House Item reward!!!
 (It can also be crafted in the Hunter Token Store if you want a more detailed look at it.)
 You'll definitely get all your resources during your battles, which are largely in Guardian's Lair.
 (I wonder if the Forward-Base-dwelling Dandeleon was originally a Guardian's-Lair-dwelling Night Dandeleon?
 If so, the switch was kind to users; Night Dandeleons disappear during the day, but their cousins are available 24/7.)

+###A Secret Plan?

+- **Location:** Elder Library
+- **Unlocked by:** HuntS1 Quest: The Curator of Elder Library
+- **Type:** Battle
+- **Requirements:** Defeat 3 Assassins & 1 Villager
+- **Rewards:** Wardrobe: Hunt Eyepatch https://4thewords.com/media/wardrobe/featured/male/wm&#95;1532-hunt-cloth-eyepatch-10480-77717.png
+- **Recommendations:**  Here, I'm torn between "this feels like a throwaway quest" and "but the lore hints sound important!"
+I'll just settle for "hey, look, Assassins drop lots of nifty things and make sure you fight the Villager in Mama Tree, where it won't cost you!"

+###Sticky, Sweet, and Alluring

+- **Location:** Elder Library
+- **Unlocked by:** HuntS1 Quest: The Curator of Elder Library
+- **Type:** Battle
+- **Requirements:** Defeat 15 Reenu and 5 Nitana
+- **Rewards:** 15 Hunter Tokens
+- **Recommendations:**  For the love of the flight (convenient that this quest is released when flying monsters are dropping Hunter Tokens!)
+Go for it!

+###Tallest of Trees

+- **Location:** Elder Library
+- **Unlocked by:** HuntS1 Quest: The Curator of Elder Library
+- **Type:** Battle
+- **Requirements:** Defeat 10 Buhini, 5 Buhovi and 3 Buholi
+- **Rewards:** 10 Hunter Tokens and Wardrobe: Hunt Earrings Sword Shield https://4thewords.com/media/wardrobe/featured/female/wf&#95;1588-hunt-earings-sword-shield-11798-73484.png
+- **Recommendations:**  Bear in mind that you'll need 29 Nezthai Claws to complete this, which will probably mean 20-25 Nezthai battles as well, few of which will involve other quests.
+On the other hand, you get those really nifty earrings (you can switch which ear gets which earring, too, although it always has to be both and they always have to be different).
+Make sure there aren't any Buh-beast quests you want to do at the same time!

+###Velts' Relaxation Method

+- **Location:** Elder Library
+- **Unlocked by:** HuntS1 Quest: The Curator of Elder Library
+- **Type:** Battle
+- **Requirements:** Defeat 1 Maikile, 1 Buholi, 1 Oncaiii, and 1 Nezthai
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:**  I suspect this is not all that important, but it's a nice way to make things count double!

+###Velts' Strong Start

+- **Location:** Elder Library
+- **Unlocked by:** HuntS1 Quest: The Curator of Elder Library
+- **Type:** Streak, Wordcount, Battle
+- **Requirements:** Reach 10-day Streak, write 10000 words, defeat 1 Tambo
+- **Rewards:** 2 Stempos and Wardrobe: Hunt Aging Eyebrows https://4thewords.com/media/wardrobe/featured/male/wm&#95;1529-hunt-aging-eyebrows-10437-30092.png
+- **Recommendations:**  My *guess* (emphasis on "guess") is that this will be the start of another Velts chain for this season, so I'm happy to get it out of the way.
+Curious if my guess holds up!

 ## Hunt-Specific Season 1 Monsters